uzh-rpg/sim2real_drone_racing/README.md

 Make some cool intro.

 ### Installation
-Ideally (but optionally) create new catkin workspace
+Ideally (but optionally) create new catkin workspace.

+Install ros melodic.
+This works on Ubuntu 18.04, other OS are possible but not supported.

 ```bash
 export ROS_VERSION=melodic
 mkdir drone_racing_ws